 January 2023 Policy Manual Subcommittee Meeting

 Section 8-103B(b-27) requires electric utilities to provide customers with estimates of the impact of electrification measures on customers’ average monthly electric bill and total annual energy expenses.
+Agreed.
+For purposes of this Nicor proposal, we understand the proposal only addresses information provided to customers for their benefit, and does not apply to any criteria related to the eligibility of a project for promotion by the utility.
+We note that utilities and stakeholders have already agreed on a project-level, all-measure bundled approach for bill impacts for IQ electrification eligibility purposes to comply with stipulation requirements that IQ electrification projects provide total bill savings.

 In complying with this requirement, electric utilities shall provide transparent and accurate information that allows customers to assess electrification choices.
+Agreed.

 Electric utilities shall provide estimates of bill and cost impacts specific to the electrified end use and specific to the electrification measure installed.
+Partial agreement.
+See below.

 Bill and cost impacts shall be calculated specific to the electrified end use, and not include auxiliary savings from other end uses affected by the measure.
 For example, for heat pump measures, electric utilities shall provide bill and cost impacts separately for the heating end use (i.e., the end use being electrified) as well as for the cooling end use.
 For another example, for heat pump water heater measures, utilities shall provide bill and cost impacts separately for the water heating end use, as well as for any impacts on space heating, cooling, or dehumidification.

+We agree it will be useful for customers with heat pump projects to understand separately the expected heating and cooling costs.
+This will provide them useful information to help in making decisions about how much they may want to use the cooling capability, and to properly budget for it if they choose to use it.
+However, because a heat pump is a single device and a customer cannot separate the multiple end use functionality, it is important to first provide the entire bill impact of the heat pump, and then also provide the detail by end use.

+We disagree that auxiliary savings should be excluded.
+One cannot eliminate these auxiliary impacts, and they are simply part of the overall impact of the measure.
+For example, the customer will have no choice but to have the auxiliary impacts resulting from installation of an HPWH, and it would be misleading to the customer to imply their cost impacts would somehow not actually be effected by them.